-a.
-As noted above, upon receipt of the final investigative report, the Title IX Coordinator will send both parties15 and their advisors16, if applicable (may be an attorney), the final investigative report and evidence in an electronic format for their review and written response if the parties so chose to submit one.
+- k.
+As noted above, upon receipt of the final investigative report, the Title IX Coordinator will send both parties and their advisors, if applicable (may be an attorney), the final investigative report and evidence in an electronic format for their review and written response if the parties so chose to submit one.
 Any written response a party wishes to provide must be submitted to the Title IX Coordinator within ten (10) days of receiving the final investigative report and evidence.
 The final report and party written responses, if any, will be provided to the decision maker in advance of the hearing.
-Deadlines for party review of information and submission of comments may be extended upon request for good cause and at the discretion of the Title IX Coordinator.
+Deadlines for party review of information and submission of comments may be extended upon request for good cause and at the discretion of the Title IX Coordinator. - 1.
+Once the final investigative report is shared with the parties, the Title IX Coordinator will refer the matter for a hearing and appoint a decision maker as well as a hearing facilitator.
+Each party will have 48 hours to object to the appointment on the grounds that the decision maker and/or hearing facilitator is biased against one or both parties or has a conflict of interest.
+Objections must be made in writing and sent to the Title IX Coordinator who will decide whether to appoint an alternative decision maker and/or hearing facilitator.
+This process will be repeated until a decision maker and/or hearing facilitator is selected.
+After the objection timeframe passes, all relevant information to the case will be transferred to the appointed decision maker. - m.
+The decision maker may consider arguments from the parties on evidence being relevant or impermissible in the parties written response to the final investigative report.
+The decision maker will rule on these arguments pre-hearing and will exchange those rulings with the parties prior to the hearing.
+The decision maker may consult with the Title IX Coordinator regarding questions of admissibility. - n.
+The decision maker, after any necessary consultation with the parties/investigator/Title IX Coordinator, will provide the names of persons who will be participating in the hearing, all pertinent documentary evidence, the final

-15 In complaints involving more than one complainant and/or respondent, the default procedure will be to hear allegations jointly.
+&lt;sup>20 In complaints involving more than one complainant and/or respondent, the default procedure will be to hear allegations jointly.
 The Title IX Coordinator may permit separate hearings if there is a compelling reason to do so.

-16 Advisors may not be called as witnesses to testify to what their advisee has told them during their role as an advisor.
+&lt;sup>21 Advisors may not be called as witnesses to testify to what their advisee has told them during their role as an advisor.